Tuscany’s Dolce Vita

 Tuscany offers a dolce vita mix of hearty cuisine, fascinating history, and gentle beauty.
 First we'll learn about the original Tuscans — the ancient Etruscans — at Volterra's Etruscan Museum, then we'll tour a hill town that was important to both the Etruscans and the Romans, head into the woods for a truffle hunt, eat slow food Italian-style during Sunday lunch in Chiusure, and finish in Montepulciano, where we'll get passionate about the local wine.

-La Vena di Vino, also just across from the Etruscan Museum, is a fun enoteca wine bar where two guys have devoted themselves to the wonders of wine and share it with a fun-loving passion.
-Each day Bruno and Lucio open six or eight bottles, serve your choice by the glass, pair it with characteristic munchies, and offer fine music (guitars available for patrons) and an unusual decor — the place is strewn with bras).
+La Vena di Vino, also just across from the Etruscan Museum, is a fun enoteca where two guys who have devoted themselves to the wonders of wine share it with a fun-loving passion.
+Each day Bruno and Lucio open six or eight bottles, serve your choice by the glass, pair it with characteristic munchies, and offer fine music (guitars available for patrons) and an unusual decor (the place is strewn with bras).
 Hang out here with the local characters.
 This is your chance to try the Super Tuscan wine — a creative mix of international grapes grown in Tuscany.
 According to Bruno, the Brunello is just right with wild boar, and the Super Tuscan is perfect for meditation.
 Although Volterra is famously quiet late at night, this place is full of action.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.